VedantKejariwal/jade/HOWTO.md

 - I can't see any of my gates on the right hand side!
    - This is a known issue with Jade's resizing mechanism.
 Fortunately an easy fix: Zoom in/out your browser window, even by just 10%.
 This should make the gates panel visible.
+- Using Ctrl-C / Ctrl-V / Ctrl-X (or the Cmd equivalents) isn't working!
+   - This is a known issue with Jade, where the keyboard shortcuts aren't recognized on occassion.
+Fortunately, using the provided Cut / Copy / Paste buttons in the toolbar should work without issue.
 - Node is driven by multiple gates
    - This typically means there is a mismatch between the number of bits being used as an input/output.
 Make sure that all inputs/outputs of a gate have the same number of bits.
 It might also be helpful to change the bit width of the connections by double-clicking on the connections between inputs/outputs/gates and specifying the bit width manually.
 - Node is not connected to any output, but is an input to the following devices
    - Typically, this error means that some gate/input is in use in your schematic, but never ultimately makes it to an output.
 Double check your connections with the involved nodes.
    - There are some odd instances where this issue will appear despite the involved node being connected properly at first glance, typically when 'fanouts' exist in your schematic, also known as when the output of one gate is being used as the input for two or more outputs/gates.
 We recommend removing these fanouts and instead creating duplicate input/output/gates where possible.
 For connecting inputs directly to outputs, place a buffer (the inverters without the circle in front) or a jumper (the squiggly line thing, next to the I/O port in the toolbar) in between them.
 The test will ensure the necessary data for an input goes to all applicable input ports in your schematic.
-Number of connections for terminal X of submodule not a multiple of Y
+- Number of connections for terminal X of submodule not a multiple of Y
-   - Ideally, make sure all of your inputs/outputs for a gate/submodule have the same size / bit width (though it does seem like you can have some inputs be a multiple of the total number, in which case Jade will duplicate that input as necessary to make it compatible).
+   - Ideally, make sure all of your inputs/outputs for a gate/submodule have the same size / bit width, with the exception of multiplexers (though it does seem like you can have some inputs be a multiple of the total number, in which case Jade will duplicate that input as necessary to make it compatible).
 - Node has conflicting set of labels
    - This is typically caused by trying to pass in more than one input to a single input terminal of a gate or submodule.
 If you're trying to work with multi-bit values, check [this](#handling-multi-bit-values) section out.
 - Test #: Expected output=H/L at TIMEns.